 She completed her BE (Mech)(Hons) in 1992 and her PhD in 2003 at The Melbourne School of Engineering.
 Anne was Engineers Australia’s Victorian Professional Engineer of the Year for 2012.

-Phil is the Managing Director of Australian Ethical Investment, Australia’s leading ethical superannuation fund and investment manager with over $2.6 billion in funds under management.
+For nearly ten years, Phil was the Managing Director of Australian Ethical Investment, Australia’s leading ethical superannuation fund and investment manager with over $2.6 billion in funds under management, until August 2019.

 Tom Quinn is Manager of Stakeholder Strategy and Coordination at Sustainability Victoria and has been a Director of BZE for three years.
 Tom was the founder and inaugural CEO of the Future Business Council, author of The Next Boom: A surprise new hope for Australia’s economy, and commissioned the Noel Hutley SC legal opinion on fiduciary duties and climate change.